Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Numerical Tests

 The values for Dirichlet boundary conditions are derived by evaluating $u$ and $v$ in $x=0$ and $x=\pi$.
 The forcing terms $f_1$ and $f_2$ are derived by substituting $u$, $v$, $m_{uu}$, $m_{vv}$, $m_{uv}$ and $m_{vu}$ in the model.
-In \cref{fig:ql_1D_iterations} we report the number of iterations needed for the various algorithms to converge up to a algebraic tolerance of $10^{-6}$ or a maximum number of $100$ iterations.
+The parameter $\beta$ appears in the diffusivity coefficients $m_{vv}$, $m_{uv}$ and $m_{vu}$, and it plays the same role as in the Dual-porosity problem.
+In \cref{fig:ql_1D_iterations}, we report the number of iterations needed for the various algorithms to converge up to an algebraic tolerance of $10^{-6}$ or a maximum number of $100$ iterations.
 Unlike the Dual-Porosity case, the $S2PJ_{(\cdot)}$ class of schemes behaves much better than $SPJ_{(\cdot)}$.